Balázs Farkas (footballer, born 1988)

-Balázs Farkas (born 24 April 1988) is a Hungarian professional footballer.
+Balázs Farkas (born 24 April 1988) is a Hungarian former professional footballer, who played as a forward.

 Career

 Farkas began his career with Nyíregyháza Spartacus and was here promoted to the first team in July 2004.
 After just one year on seniorside for Nyíregyháza Spartacus who played fifteen games and scores one goal signed in October 2005 with Dynamo Kyiv.
 Farkas has been loaned out to FC Fehérvár for the 2009/2010 season.

 International career

 He is also a member of the Hungary national football team and played his first match on 15 November 2006.